 Receipt of this primitive causes the MAC to apply the keys as follows, subject to the MLMESETPROTECTION. request primitive:

-The MAC uses the key information (as defined by the Key Type, Key ID, Address and Cipher Suite Selector parameters) for the transmission of subsequent frames to which the key applies (as defined by the Key Type, Key ID and Address elements).
+The MAC uses the key information (as defined by the Key Type, Key ID, and Address) for the transmission of subsequent frames to which the key applies (as defined by the Key Type, Key ID and Address elements).

-The MAC installs the key with the associated Key ID such that received frames for the cipher suite indicated by the Cipher Suite Selector, of the appropriate type, and containing the matching Key ID are processed using that key and its associated state information, subject to validation based on the Receive Sequence Count.
+The MAC installs the key with the associated Key ID such that received frames for that cipher, of the appropriate type, and containing the matching Key ID are processed using that key and its associated state information, subject to validation based on the Receive Sequence Count.

 CID 224: